 Breast changes that are normal: Lumpy breasts (both left and right) during pregnancy may indicate an increase in size of the milk glands.
 During or immediately before menstrual periods, the breasts may appear swollen, tender and painful.
 Most the changes happen are related to hormonal changes and should subside after the event.
 In case these changes appear for a longer period of time, please talk to your doctor immediately.

 Clinical examination for the breast: Initial changes that are reflective of breast cancer may happen in how your breast or nipple looks or feels.
 The patient may feel a lump in your breast, a noticeable change in the size or shape of your breast and change in the orientation of the nipple and its feel.
 Nipples may feel tender and its areola (the skin on your breast) may appear scaly, reddish, or swollen and there may be unusual discharge from the nipple.
 The skin around the breasts or under your arm may appear soft and tender.

-Mammogram: After physical examination, your physician might advise to undergo screening by a mammogram.
-It creates an X-ray picture of your breast tissue, and helps in identifying very minor tumors.
+Mammogram: After a physical examination, your physician might advise undergoing screening by a mammogram.
+It creates an X-ray picture of your breast tissue and helps in identifying very minor tumors.
 In this examination, each breast is placed between plastic plates and pressed, which might cause some discomfort.
-Carrying out mammograms at the end of menstrual cycle would ensure the least discomfort, since the breasts are less tender.
-These screening tests confirm whether you have breast cancer or not; if the initial screening confirms breasts cancer, they would perform diagnostic mammograms, capturing x ray images of the tumors from different angles.
+Carrying out mammograms at the end of the menstrual cycle would ensure the least discomfort since the breasts are less tender.
+These screening tests confirm whether you have breast cancer or not; if the initial screening confirms breasts cancer, they would perform diagnostic mammograms, capturing x-ray images of the tumors from different angles.